 Article 5: Intellectual Property and Information

 Management of any intellectual property and information shall be subject to the general rules established for the Belle II Collaboration.
 Notwithstanding foregoing, when intellectual properties are jointly born by the personnel and/or the students of the Parties, or born by the personnel and/or the students of UVic using IJCLab’s facilities or equipment, the treatment of the rights for the properties shall be discussed between the said participants.
-The Parties agree that the results of this work will be published in open access journals.
+The Parties agree that the results of this work will be made publicly available.

 Article 6: Amendments